 There are several reasons for completing honours in Mathematics.
 Firstly, because you like Mathematics or Statistics.
 Secondly, because you are good at it.
 Thirdly, because you enjoy a challenge.
 And fourthly, a very practical reason, which could turn out to be of crucial importance after you graduate: an honours degree in Maths or Stats is the standard qualification for entrance to a Ph.D program, both in New Zealand and overseas.

 See Florian Beyer if you are interested in enrolling in the honours program in Mathematics.

 Entry into the Honours program

-The entry requirements for a BSc(Hons) or BA(Hons) in Mathematics are: a BSc or BA with a major in Mathematics including at least five 300 level papers, with an average grade of B+ over the 300-level Mathematics papers.
+The entry requirements for a BSc(Hons) or BA(Hons) in Mathematics are: a BSc or BA with a major in Mathematics with at least five 300-level papers including at least four 400-level maths/como papers, with an average grade of B+ over the 300-level maths/como papers.